irakur-app/irakur/docs/CODINGSTYLE.md

 * In a function call, all parameters MUST be at the same indentation level.
 * Closing brackets MUST be at the same indentation level as the opening bracket.
 * The contents of a single line object MUST be surrounded by spaces.
+* Multi-line objects MUST use a trailing comma.

 ```Typescript
 // Wrong